"Any man can be a father but it takes someone special to be a Dad." -- Anne Geddes

 -- now, and every day of your child's future.

-Every hug you give, every joke you share, every moment that you listen patiently, every time you take a deep breath and see things from your child's
+Every hug you give, every joke you share, every moment that you listen patiently, every time you take a deep breath and see things from your child's perspective,

 So if you're a Dad, please accept my deepest gratitude.
 Whatever else you may accomplish in your life, in my opinion it pales compared to your role